mxn21/SlidingCard/README.md

 Sliding cards with pretty gallery effects.

-# Usage
+# Download

-*For a working implementation of this project see the `app/` folder.*

-1.Download the latest JAR  via Maven:
+Include the following dependency in your build.gradle file.

 Gradle:

+    repositories {
+        jcenter()
+    }

     dependencies {
         compile 'com.mxn.soul:slidingcard-core:1.2.0'
     }

+# Usage

+*For a working implementation of this project see the `app/` folder.*

-2.Add ContainerView to your activity's layout
+1.Add ContainerView to your activity's layout

 activity_main.xml: